IRS Notice CP523 and How to Protect Your Payment Plan From Termination

 If you receive Notice CP523, the IRS plans to terminate your existing installment agreement.
-Don’t panic.
+You don’t need to panic yet.
 In most cases, when you receive this letter, your payment plan is just in default.
-It has not been terminated yet, and you still have time to fix the situation.
-But you need to act quickly.
+It has not been terminated yet.
+You still have time to fix the situation, but you need to act quickly.

 Do not ignore Notice CP523.
 If you need help dealing with this notice, contact us today.
 At the W Tax Group, we have extensive experience helping people deal with the IRS, and we can help you.